 Underpinning it all: I don’t absolutely need to have any significant intimate relationships at all.
 I truly am fine and happy on my own, and with my friends.
 For me, sexually and romantically intimate relationships are ultimately optional.
 They are a very important option to me and I’d definitely rather have them; I’d probably be disappointed if I were never to have another one.
 And I never treat my partners as disposable — not even casual partners.
 But I simply don’t need to be in a relationship in order to have a good life.
 I have many ways to meet my emotional and physical needs.
 Being grounded in this experience helps make me more fearless in love.

 I am not perfect at following my own rules.
 But I just keep trying, because they tend to be good for me and for the people who get involved in my life.
-They’ve evolved over time, and probably will continue to evolve.
+They’ve evolved over time, and will continue to evolve.
+In each relationship I explore these rules to see where there is room for flexibility, and where I need to draw a line.
 I’m willing to grow and change — even when that happens through mistakes, or when I do stuff I know I shouldn’t.